Diffusion along chains of normally hyperbolic cylinders: Abstract

 \section{Abstract}

-The present paper is part of a series of articles dedicated to the existence of Arnold diffusion for cusp-residual perturbations of Tonelli Hamiltonians on $\A^3$.
-Our goal here is to construct an abstract geometric framework that can be used to prove the existence of diffusing orbits in the so-called \emph{a priori stable} setting, once the preliminary geometric reductions are preformed.
-Our framework also applies, rather directly, to the \emph{a priori unstable} setting.
+We develop a geometric mechanism to prove the existence of orbits that drift along a prescribed sequence of cylinders, under some general conditions on the dynamics.
+This mechanism can be used to prove the existence of Arnold diffusion for large families of perturbations of Tonelli Hamiltonians on $\A^3$.
+Our approach can also be applied to more general Hamiltonians that are not necessarily convex.

-The main geometric objects of interest are $3$--dimensional normally hyperbolic invariant cylinders with boundary, which in particular admit well-defined stable and unstable manifolds.
-These enable us to define, in our setting, \emph{chains of cylinders}, i.e., finite, ordered families of cylinders in which each cylinder admits homoclinic connections, and any two consecutive elements in the family admit heteroclinic connections.
+The main geometric objects in our framework are $3$--dimensional invariant cylinders with boundary (not necessarily hyperbolic), which are assumed to admit center-stable and center-unstable manifolds.
+These enable us to define \emph{chains of cylinders}, i.e., finite, ordered families of cylinders where each cylinder admits homoclinic connections, and any two consecutive cylinders in the chain admit heteroclinic connections.

-Our main result is the existence of diffusing orbits drifting along such chains, under precise conditions on the dynamics on the cylinders, and on their homoclinic and heteroclinic structure.
+Our main result is on the existence of diffusing orbits which drift along such chains of cylinders, under precise conditions on the dynamics on the cylinders -- i.e., the existence of Poincar\'e sections with the return maps satisfying a {\em tilt condition} -- and on the geometric properties of the intersections of the center-stable and center-unstable manifolds of the cylinders -- i.e., certain compatibility conditions between the \emph{tilt map} and the homoclinic maps associated to its essential invariant circles.

+We give two proofs of our result, a very short and abstract one, and a more constructive one, aimed at possible applications to concrete systems.

 2cm